-II.B.4.b) In addition to the program director, there must be at least one core faculty member certified in the subspecialty by the ABPN or AOBNP.
+II.B.4.c) In addition to the program director, there must be at least one core faculty member certified in the subspecialty by the ABPN.
 (Core)

 II.C.
 Program Coordinator

 II.C.1.
 There must be administrative support for program coordination.
 (Core)